Las Vegas, NV

 She said, “My imagination can picture no fairer happiness than to continue living for art.”

-It’s the birthday of British novelist, playwright, and essayist John Boynton — J.B. — Priestley (1894) (books by this author), born in Bradford, Yorkshire.
+It’s the birthday of British novelist, playwright, and essayist John Boynton — known as J.B. — Priestley (1894) (books by this author), born in Bradford, Yorkshire.
 He served in the infantry during World War I, and most of his friends were killed in combat.
 He didn’t write about the war, and remained nostalgic for the pre-war years, saying, “I belong at heart to the pre-1914 North Country.”
+After studying English literature at Trinity College, Cambridge, he became a journalist, and then a novelist, and then a dramatist.
+He was also a popular and talented radio speaker, and produced a series of patriotic broadcasts during World War II.
+He wrote more than 120 books, most notably the novels The Good Companions (1929), Bright Day (1946), and Lost Empires (1965).

 Be well, do good work, and keep in touch.®